Team USA Basketball And France Rematch in Olympic Gold Medal Game

 - Oops!Something went wrong.Please try again later.

-Team USA Basketball And France Rematch in Olympic Gold Medal Game originally appeared on NBC Sports Bayarea
+Team USA Basketball And France Rematch in Olympic Gold Medal Game originally appeared on NBC Sports Chicago

-The United States men’s basketball team has overcome its pre-Olympic woes and will be competing for Olympic gold on Friday.
+The United States men’s basketball team has overcome its pre-Olympic woes and will be competing for Olympic gold on Friday night in Tokyo.

 Team USA seeks its fourth-straight gold medal at the Olympics.
-This time around, the squad will have to go through France — the only team to beat the U.S. men this tournament in the Olympic opener.
+This time around, the squad will have to go through France — the only team to beat the U.S. men this tournament.
 With an 83-76 win in the first game of group play, France snapped a 24-game winning streak in Olympic competition for Team USA.

 France’s journey to the gold-medal game has not been without stiff competition.
 Led by Rudy Gobert, Nicolas Batum and Evan Fournier, the team narrowly beat Luka Doncic and Slovenia in the semi-final 90-89.